 This independent study activity will present information on the critical importance of making sure flexible endoscopes are as clean as possible before high level disinfection occurs.
 Evidence supports meticulous attention to detail for all steps in flexible endoscope processing.
 Knowledge about chemistries used for pretreatment and cleaning of the flexible endoscope before high level disinfection will be shared with participants to better inform their practice.

-Please contact your local Cantel consultant to obtain this module.
+Please reach out to your local Cantel consultant to obtain a copy of this module.

 Participants who complete the printed module will be authorized access to the online certification process.
 Upon completion of that process, they will be awarded 1 contact hour and will be able to print out the certificate of completion.